JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Introduction

 In the standard \textLambda CDM cosmology, a key yet poorly understood agent in shaping galaxies is feedback from accreting supermassive black holes (SMBHs), which manifests via episodes of Active Galactic Nuclei (AGNs).
 In the past few years, SMBH feedback has been invoked mainly to explain the low stellar-to-total mass fraction at dark-matter halo masses higher than $\sim10^{12}~\Msun$ \citep{moster+2010,behroozi+2010}.
 However, more recently, AGNs are being revisited as drivers in the low-mass range too.
 This paradigm shift stems from the convergence of new observational evidence \citep{greene+2004,greene+2006,schramm+2013,satyapal+2014,greene+2020} and of recent theoretical progress \citep{silk2017,koudmani+2022}.

 Observationally, the pivot of this revolution in our view of AGNs has been the discovery of a large population of low-luminosity AGN ($\Lbol\lesssim10^{45}~\mathrm{erg\,s^{-1}}$) at redshifts $z=2\text{--}9$, thanks to the superior sensitivity of \jwst.
 These objects are primarily identified via their broad permitted line emission, with no matching counterpart in the forbidden lines \citep{kocevski+2023,ubler+2023}.
 In addition, a complementary population of narrow-line AGN is also thought to exist \citep{scholtz+2023}, but these objects have received far less attention, because identifying these hidden AGNs is significantly more challenging than for their broad-line counterparts.
 Due to a series of unfavourable coincidences, the optical tracers of narrow-line AGNs used at $z\lesssim3$ and for more massive AGNs, \citep[such as the BPT diagram;][]{baldwin+1981} are inapplicable.
 In particular, low metallicity and lack of an extended low-ionization zone conspire to cluster both AGN and star-forming galaxies in the same region of the BPT diagram.
 As a result, these standard diagrams have been shown to fail to identify even secure AGN, such as AGN with broad permitted lines \citep[e.g.,][]{kocevski+2023,ubler+2023,juodzbalis+2025}.
-Nevertheless, even the broad-line population alone presents new challenges to our view of AGN, with the discovery of their X-ray and radio weakness, relative to the expectations derived from more luminous AGN.
-This weakness could be due to high covering factors of neutral and/or ionized gas \citetext{\citealp{juodzbalis+2024b}, hereafter: \citetalias{juodzbalis+2024b}; \citealp{rusakov+2025}}, or super-Eddington accretion rates $\lambda_\mathrm{E}>1$ \citep{pacucci+2024,lambrides+2024}.
-Modelling the spectral energy distribution (SED) of these AGN has led to conflicting claims of `over-massive' SMBHs \cite[relative to the host stellar mass \mstar and to local scaling relations;][]{maiolino+2024,harikane+2023,juodzbalis+2024a}, or of normal SMBH--\mstar scaling \citep{sun+2024}, of possibly extremely massive host galaxies \citep{wang+2024a,wang+2024b}, or even of no SMBHs at all \citep{baggen+2024,kokubo+2024}.
-Part of this confusion may be due to the use of the same terminology for different sample selections, so a clarification of our subjective language choice may be helpful.
-Several low-luminosity, spectroscopically identified broad-line AGN appear red and compact in NIRCam imaging \citep[`Little Red Dots', LRDs;][]{matthee+2024}.
-Many of these broad-line AGN have `v'-shaped SEDs \citetext{\citealp{furtak+2024,wang+2024a,wang+2024b}; \citetalias{juodzbalis+2024b}}, which has led to searching for similar objects in photometry \citep{greene+2024,kocevski+2024}.
-However, many of these photometrically-identified LRDs appear consistent with stellar-dominated SEDs \citep{williams+2024,perez-gonzalez+2024}.
-Conversely, the overall fraction of spectroscopically identified broad-line AGN that displays the photometric properties of LRDs is fairly low \citep[$\approx 20$~per cent;][]{hainline+2024}.
-In light of the above, in this work we aim to study and discuss only broad-line AGN, with no bearing on photometrically identified samples.